 MyCOPD is an online self-management tool to enable patients to manage their COPD better.
 It has useful techniques such as inhaler videos as well as a wide range of other educational material.
 It specifically includes a video based Pulmonary Rehabilitation course, as well as some advice about how to manage breathlessness and anxiety.
 The tool is accessible on all devices; PC, laptop, tablet or smartphone.

 Several practices across Pennine Lancashire have already signed up to trial this with their patients.
-If this is something you may be interested in, speak to your clinician or GP practice to find out more or visit https://www.mymhealth.com/mycopd
+If this is something you may be interested in, speak to your clinician or GP practice for more information on what myCOPD has to offer, or you can watch a short YouTube video here: www.youtube.com/watch?v=YDekoBKEHLg or visit the myCOPD website: https://mymhealth.com/mycopd.

 Respiratory Assessment Unit